PROJECT: Subnational climate compatible development – Learning from CDKN’s experience

 CDKN’s projects to support climate compatible development span from the sub-continental to the city or local level.
 As CDKN entered its fourth year, we embarked on a range of initiatives to share learning from our programme to date.
 One of these was a major initiative to capture and synthesise lessons learned from our work at the sub-national level in developing countries.
 Reflecting our portfolio to date, the focus was on our projects to mainstream climate adaptation and/or mitigation action into sub-national governmental policies and programmes in cities, states and provinces.

 We saw that there is an opportunity to reflect more systematically on lessons we have learned – and that, if better documented, this learning could be shared more proactively and thus more strategically.
 In this way, CDKN’s learning can inform other bilateral and international agencies looking to programme climate funds, and developing country decision-makers who are struggling to progress climate adaptation and resilience, low carbon development and inclusive growth simultaneously.

 Key objectives of the project were to:

 - capture and disseminate key lessons from CDKN’s experience on the success factors and preconditions, drivers and barriers to subnational climate compatible development

-- develop a supportive community of practice among researchers, development consultants and local decision-makers who are designing and delivering CCD at the subnational level
+- develop a supportive community of practice among researchers, development consultants and local decision-makers who are designing and delivering climate compatible development at the subnational level